Funding Limit and 3-Peat Rules

 If you are a Texas resident who enrolled in any Texas state institution of higher education for the first time in fall 1999 or later, the following provisions apply to you:

 New undergraduate students who started fall 1999 through summer 2006 and attempt 45 or more semester credit hours beyond the hours required to complete their degree will be charged an additional $100 per credit hour for these excess hours.
 Any student who is being charged additional tuition rates under the 45-hour rule and who wishes to appeal must file an appeal for each applicable semester.
-The appeal form and procedures may be obtained by contacting the Office of the Registrar.
+The appeal form and procedures may be obtained by contacting the Registrar's Office.

 New undergraduate students who started fall 2006 and thereafter and attempt 30 or more semester credit hours beyond the hours required to complete their degree will be charged an additional $100 per credit hour for these excess hours.
 Students who have not selected a major are considered, by state law, to have a degree requirement of 120 hours.

 Please note that all hours in which a student was enrolled at any Texas state institution of higher education, community college, or four-year institution, are counted toward the 45 or 30 semester credit hour cap, whether or not the hours are accepted for transfer at A&M-Central Texas.

 Effective fall 2002, Texas Higher Education Coordinating Board (THECB) Rules (Chapter 13, Subchapter B, § 13.25) provide a limit to the number of times that a student may attempt a particular course.
 A student attempting a non-repeatable course more than two times at A&M-Central Texas will be subject to an additional fee of $100 per credit hour for the repeated course, in addition to the in-state tuition rate.
 This rule includes not only courses completed more than two times, but also courses the student dropped or from which the student withdrew after the official semester census date.